rsbergo/SwingTutorial/README.md

 JRadioButtonMenuItem enabled to select from a mutually exclusive list of options.
 Selecting a particular JRadioButtonMenuItem deselects all other items.
 JRadioButtonMenuItems are placed into a ButtonGroup.

 The ButtonGroup is used to create a multiple-exclusion scope for a set of buttons.
 The JRadioButtonMenuItem must be placed on both the JMenu and the ButtonGroup.

+`Box.createHorizontalGlue()` adds a horizontal glue to the menubar.
+A glue absorbs all the extra space available, pushing the remaining menus to the right of the menubar.